grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 Often, you want to perform some post-scrape processing to the metrics.
 Some common reasons are to:

-* limiting the amount of metrics being sent up to Prometheus
+* Limit the amount of metrics being sent up to Prometheus.
 * Add, change, or drop labels.

 Processing is done with the